AFRICAN BEAUTY

 ACKNOWLEDGE • HONOR • EDUCATE

-Style inspired by African heritage has recently received more attention and acceptance in the mainstream-especially with the resurgence of the natural hair revolution.
+Style inspired by African heritage has received increased attention and acceptance in the mainstream-especially with the resurgence of the natural hair revolution.
 Hair and fashion inspired by African traditions have always influenced modern culture from the runways in Milan to the streets of the Bronx, NY.
-The power of being a descendant of the diaspora is that many of the traditions and practices of our ancestors continues to live in the food, music, dance, hair and spirit of us as a people.
+The power of being a descendant of the African Diaspora is that many of the traditions and practices of our ancestors continues to live in the scientific/academic/technological innovation, food, music, dance, hair and spirit of us as a people.

 HAIRITAGE